‘Days Of Our Lives’ Spoilers: Stephen Nichols Officially Leaving The Role Of Steve Johnson, Releases Statement

 — Stephen Nichols (@officialnichols) June 29, 2018

-“For me, Days of our Lives is home and I want to be there… I love the people, I love Steven Earl Johnson and I love what Mary Beth and I have been able to create together.
+“For me, Days of Our Lives is home and I want to be there… I love the people, I love Steven Earl Johnson and I love what Mary Beth and I have been able to create together.
 I was excited to see what this new team would bring for us and for all of Salem.
 I’ve been in this business long enough to understand the rotations of stories, and I get that we can’t always be at the forefront.
 And despite my disappointment in the lack of story this past year, I’ve always worked hard and we’ve always tried to find the moments in whatever we’ve been given.
 I think we did that.

-Days of our Lives fans are now reacting to the news of Stephen Nichols’ exit from the soap, and many are not happy.
+Days of Our Lives fans are now reacting to the news of Stephen Nichols’ exit from the soap, and many are not happy.
 While the show continues to focus on characters such as Chad, Abigail, Lani, JJ, Brady, Theresa, Hope, and Ciara, it seems that they’ve not given some of the veterans, such as Nichols, the screen time that many fans believe he deserves.

-Viewers are now holding out hope that Days of our Lives will be able to figure out a way to get Steve back in Salem very soon.
+Viewers are now holding out hope that Days of Our Lives will be able to figure out a way to get Steve back in Salem very soon.